ahmed-d8k/nurios/README.md

 ### SCP

 **These commands assume you have Nix installed and are running them from inside the dev environment.**
-If you don't want to install Nix to deploy, then you can look at the `./server/env.nix` file to see the aliased commands and use them directly.
+If you don't want to install Nix to deploy, then you can look at `./server/env.nix` to see the aliased commands and use them directly.

 Locally from project root:
 1. Run `cap:prod:build`